Suffyan-T/CovidTrack/README.md

-An International Covid Tracker that pulls data from an API and displays it using a custom front end.
+An International Covid Tracker that pulls data from an API and displays it using a custom front end using cards and a flat design.

 ## Available Scripts